RubyMetric/rbenv-for-windows/README.md

 ## NOTE

-At early stage, not available for users.
+At middle stage, still not available for users.
 But It's portable, be bold to try it first!

 <br>